-Corporate compensation and benefits expense increased by \$2.7 million, or 5%, to \$62.4 million in fiscal 2023 from \$59.7 million in fiscal 2022.
-The increase in compensation and benefits expense was primarily driven by higher salaries and related payroll taxes of \$4.5 million due to an increase in average headcount of 13% in fiscal 2023 compared to fiscal 2022, and to a lesser extent to an increase in stock-based compensation expense of \$2.3 million and the use of outside contractors of \$1.3 million.
-Also contributing to the increase in compensation and benefits expense was an increase in deferred compensation expense of \$1.1 million due to increases in the fair value of participants' accounts.
-The increase was partially offset by an increase in the cash surrender value ("CSV") of company-owned life insurance ("COLI") of \$4.8 million as a result of increased death benefits, and a decrease in the amortization of long-term incentive awards of \$1.2 million in fiscal 2023 compared to fiscal 2022.
+Corporate compensation and benefits expense increased by \$10.2 million, or 16%, to \$72.6 million in fiscal 2024 from \$62.4 million in fiscal 2023.
+The increase was primarily due to increases in restricted stock compensation expense of \$4.9 million and higher deferred compensation expense of \$2.1 million due to an increase in the fair value of participants' accounts in fiscal 2024 compared to fiscal 2023.
+Also contributing to the increase in compensation and benefits expense was a decrease in the cash surrender value ("CSV") of company-owned life insurance ("COLI") of \$1.8 million as a result of less death benefits recorded in fiscal 2024 compared to fiscal 2023.